mmazzarolo/react-native-beacons-android/README.md

 // Monitoring
 try {
+  const myRegion = {
+    identifier: 'REGION1',
+    uuid: '2ba8e073-b782-3957-0947-268e3850lopd',
+    minor: 123,
+    major: 456
+  };
-  await Beacons.startMonitoringForRegion('REGION1', '2ba8e073-b782-3957-0947-268e3850lopd')
+  await Beacons.startMonitoringForRegion(myRegion)
   console.log(`Beacons monitoring started successfully`) } catch (err) {
   console.log(`Beacons monitoring not started, error: ${error}`) }
 ```
+The region is an object with 4 attributes.
-The parameter `REGION1` that I'm using is an identifier for the scanned region (use whatever you like).
+The `identifier` is for the scanned region (use whatever you like).
-The parameter `2ba8e073-b782-3957-0947-268e3850lopd` is optional, and is used for limiting the detected beacons to the beacons with that specific UUID (if the parameter is omitted the library will detect any beacons).
+The `uuid` is an identifier for your beacons and is used for limiting the detected beacons to the beacons with that specific UUID (if the parameter is omitted the library will detect any beacons).
+The attributes `minor` and `major` are used to identify a specific region of one beacon.

 P.S.: You can stop ranging/monitoring by calling `Beacons.stopRangingBeaconsInRegion()` and `Beacons.stopMonitoringForRegion()`